What We Do

 Community Programs

 Our community programs are open to the public and offered at no charge.
 Board members, volunteers and experts from the community develop the programs and make the presentations.
-Click on the Events Tabs to see our Community Events schedule.
+Click on Community Events to see our schedule of upcoming free programs.
 Many of our past programs are available in a digital format; click on the Virtual Programs Tab to view our program library.

 Our community programs cover a wide range of topics, including: